Scalable analysis of stop-and-go waves: Representation, measurements and insights: Results: Statistics of traffic waves dynamics

 \subsection{Wave bifurcation and merge}

 Lastly, Figure~\ref{fig:skeleton} shows the wave topology ``skeleton'' of several example wave boundaries, where each branch of a wave is represented by a single line.
 These examples clearly highlight the complexity of some traffic waves, in which the wave merges and bifurcates several times as it propagates over several miles.
-Additionally, some wave boundaries have no branching at all, furhter suggesting the variability in complexity of different waves.
-A full analysis of typical wave topologies is outside of the scope of this paper; we only wish here to highlight the usefulness of a topology-based structure for clearly identifying complex wave phenomena such as merging and bifurcation.
+Additionally, some wave boundaries have no branching at all, further suggesting the variability in complexity of different waves.
+We further discuss the clusters of the identified wave topologies in the next section.